Does this test have other names?

 What might affect my test results?

 Menstrual blood can contaminate a urine sample.
-Vitamin C supplements, food coloring in candy, and the natural color in beets can affect your results.
+Vitamin C supplements, food coloring in candy, and the natural color in beets can affect the color of your urine.

 These medicines can affect your results: